 If you're interested in bringing yEvo to your school, you can access our online resources or contact us.

 Our high school educators

-Alex Broussard teaches biology at Stuart Hall High School in San Francisco, CA. He has explored the yEvo system with IB biology students for both directed evolution projects and chemical methods of pigment isolation.
+Alex Broussard teaches biology at Green Level High School in Cary, NC.
+He has explored the yEvo system with IB biology students for both directed evolution projects and chemical methods of pigment isolation.

 Tim Renz teaches Intro to Biotechnology, Advanced Biomedical Sciences, and Human Anatomy at Tukwila High School, WA.
 He studies yeast evolution in industrial settings.

 Ryan Skophammer teaches biology at Westridge School for Girls in Pasadena, CA. He began yEvo for his AP biology students to carry out a long-term research project.

 Kelsey Van Dalfsen teaches Biology, Chemistry, and Molecular & Cell Biology at The Downtown School in Seattle, WA.
 She is piloting yEvo yeast genetics experiments.

 Our university laboratories